-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the LOD Group’s modern slavery and human trafficking statement.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes the LOD Group’s modern slavery and human trafficking statement.

 1. Modern Slavery Act statement

 The LOD Group recognises that modern slavery is a crime and a gross violation of fundamental human rights.

 The LOD Group is committed to the cause of preventing modern slavery and human trafficking.

 Considering our business and the services we provide; we believe there is a low risk that modern slavery and human trafficking will occur within our business and supply chain.
 Nevertheless, we have in place, and are committed to continually improving, policies, systems and controls aimed at ensuring that modern slavery and human trafficking is guarded against within our organisation and in our supply chains.
 We expect that our suppliers will hold their own suppliers to the same high standards.

 This year we took the following actions and made the following improvements in pursuit of our commitment to guarding against modern slavery in our organisation and supply chain: